indolering/blang/README.md

 But however **incredible** <blink>Blink.js</blink> is, the polyfill was only FSM's way of proving the divine nature of its *ultimate* revelation: the  `<BLANG>` tag; an Ark of Blanging Web Design!

-The problem with `<BLINK>` is that it wasn't *semantic* HTML.
+The problem with `<BLINK>` is that it wasn't *[semantic][semantic]* HTML.
 Markup is structural, it is supposed to convey the meaning of the information, not how it is presented.
 This is why tags such as `<i>`, `<b>`, and `<u>` were replaced with `<em>`, `<strong>`, and `<span style="text-decoration: underline">`.
 The `<BLANG>` tag is a semantic `<BLINK>` HTML replacement, capable of conveying bling in the way `<BLINK>` and `<MARQUEE>` tags used to without restricting their visual representation.

 So why not a `<BLING>` tag?
-Because FSM wanted to create an Ark of Web Design capable of holding every great web design trend:
+Because FSM wanted to create an Ark of Web Design capable of holding **every** great web design trend:

   * `<BLANG RFC>`   Transform any specification into a pile of numerically titled static documents formatted for a typewriter!
   * `<BLANG 1000000-FREE-MINUTES>` Animated cursors, comic sans, centered text alignment, and auto-playing WAV files!